oasis-board-process-committee/OBCPs/under-development/OBCP-1-Naming-Versioning-for-OBCPs.md

 ---

+# Appendix 1

-# Appendix B. Revision History
+Revision History

+(This appendix does not form an integral part of this Specification.)

 | Revision | Date | Changes Made  |
 |---|---|---|